GROOVIN’ .

 For many artists, music is not just inspiration — it is an active collaborator.

-We are especially interested in the role music plays while you create.
+We are especially interested in the role music and music components play in how you create.
 Do you work to a specific song on repeat?
 Does a certain album shape the pace, tone, or emotional direction of your work?
+Do you use rhythm, texture, beat, timbre, genre in your works?
+Are you incorporating sheet music, calligraphic marking, tone and tempo in your work?

 We encourage submissions that reflect this relationship — whether directly or abstractly: